MicrosoftDocs/nav-content/dynamics-nav-app/receivables-apply-payments-auto-reconcile-bank-accounts.md

 ---
-title: Tasks to Reconcile Bank Accounts and Apply Payments to Related Entries | Microsoft Docs
+title: Tasks to Reconcile Bank Accounts and Apply Payments to Related Entries
 description: Outlines tasks to reconcile your bank, receivables, and payables accounts, post cash receipts or expenses, and apply payments automatically.
 services: project-madeira
 documentationcenter: ''